UPDATED 1 Feb 2020:

 Benedict XVI!
 The Pope of Christian Unity!

 On the flip side, I still think the cofE should issue a response to Anglicanorum coetibus.
 They should issue Romanorum coetibus by which they can welcoming into their “ecclesial community” (remember, according to Dominus Iesus they don’t have a real Church because they don’t have valid apostolic succession), all the dissident Catholics who, rebelling against the Magisterium, desire to keep their most treasured customs.
-There in the embrace of the Anglicans they can have their clay pot chalices and burlap banners, their ditties and rainbow stoles, and gender free sex, free from the interference of patriarchal oppression.
+There in the embrace of the Anglicans they can have their clay pot chalices and burlap banners, their ditties and rainbow stoles, and gender free sex, free from the interference

 Perhaps this is a good moment for a bunch of Jesuits – irony much? – to leave and join the cofE.